salrashid123/org_policy_audit/README.md

 For a bit more background, lets look at the APIs and datastructures we'd usually use

-If we query the org node using the [Asset API](https://cloud.google.com/asset-inventory/docs/reference/rest) and filter on the constraints and `orgpolicy.googleapis.com/Policy`, we'll see that the org node has exemptions for two things:
+If we query the org node using the [Asset API](https://cloud.google.com/asset-inventory/docs/reference/rest) and filter on the constraints and `orgpolicy.googleapis.com/Policy`, we'll see that the org node has exemptions in place here:

 * projectNumber: `135456271006 (cicp-saml)`
 * folder:  `750467892309 (folder1)`